The temples of Angkor, the mighty Mekong River, a Ha Long Bay overnight cruise and ancient and modern capitals of South East Asia

 This is a full itinerary with some visits on foot and some uneven surfaces and inclines.

-A 4-star central hotel with a mix of modern and traditional furnishings.
-Restaurant, bar, pool, gym, lounge, spa and WiFi (free).
-222 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.
+A contemporary designed 4-star hotel, only a few minutes away from the cultural attractions and one of the world’s number one landmark, Angkor Wat.
+Restaurant, bar, pool, gym, spa and WiFi (free).
+Air-conditioned rooms with stunning city view, hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

 per person in a twin/double room